Coronavirus (COVID-19) Lanyon Bowdler Update

 Throughout the lockdown period, we’ve been talking to our clients by telephone and using video-conferencing.
 Because most of our lawyers are still working from home, and because government guidance still recommends minimising face to face contact, those remain our preferred options.
 Sometimes, though, there are good reasons for meeting face to face.
 So, where it is the best thing to do, we are now seeing clients in the office again.

-What we’re doing to keep everyone safe
+What we’re doing to keep everyone safe at our offices:

 - We’re using fewer meeting rooms to help with social distancing and allowing time between meetings so we can allow for extra cleaning.